pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 document. *Literate programming* is the act of including source code within documentation.
 In usual software development practice the reverse holds true.
-Thus, the formal description of the data model, i.e. the [RDF](https://www.w3.org/RDF/) statements that form the ontology, are found within the document itself and are extracted from it with the program (`noweb`). `noweb` can be easily obtained for GNU Linux.
+Thus, the formal description of the data model, i.e. the [RDF](https://www.w3.org/RDF/) statements that form the ontology and the vocabularies, are found within the document itself and are extracted from it with the program (`noweb`). `noweb` can be easily obtained for GNU Linux.